In Arthur Conan Doyle’s “The Red-Headed League,” Sherlock Holmes and Dr. John Watson both observe Jabez Wilson

 Chapter 8 -- Hanseldee and Greteldum

-Think of a work of literature that reflects a fairy tale.
+Think of a work of literature (including film) that reflects a fairy tale.
 Discuss

 the parallels.
 Does it create irony or deepen appreciation?